Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Approach

 \subsubsection{Optimization Strategy}

 As defined in Eq.~\ref{eq:dual}, we approximately solve Eq.~\ref{eq:opt} via a dual formulation of the problem.
 The eigen-constraints in Eq.~\ref{eq:opt} are too strict to enforce directly, so we incorporate them as quadratic penalties in the dual problem.
-The weight of each penalty term is a dual variable, $y_i$, and we apply dual ascent to gradually increase these weights and impose the eigen-constraints more strongly over successive iterations.
+The weight of each penalty term is a dual variable, $y_i$, and we apply dual ascent to gradually increase these penalty weights.

 Eq.~\ref{eq:dual} is a non-convex problem, but it is quadratic with respect to $w,v$ for fixed $u_i$, and it is quadratic with respect to $u_i$ for fixed $w,v$.
 Our procedure is to iteratively compute the closed-form solution for $U=[u_1 \ldots u_k]$ and then $z=[w^\intercal, v^\intercal]^\intercal$, thereby minimizing the objective function at each step.
 We update the dual variables according to